somefunAgba/autosgm/README.md

   state <-  It{state,input,alpha_t} := state + alpha_t*input
   output <- Et{state}
 ```
-With this framework for momentem-based SGD algorithms, we only have one gradient method, with different approaches to setting-up the step-size `alpha_t` parameter and filtering parameters for `Et` and `Dt`.
+With this framework, we only have one gradient method, with different approaches to setting-up the step-size `alpha_t` parameter and filtering parameters for `Et` and `Dt`, which leads to different momentum-based SGD variants in the literature.

 ## Unified Framework
 AutoSGM is an accelerated learning framework which contains:

-+ an active lowpass filtering component 'Et' regularizing its input.
++ an active lowpass filtering component `Et` regularizing its input.

-+ optional time-difference or highpass filtering 'Dt' component.
++ optional time-difference or highpass filtering `Dt` component.

-+ a proportional component 'alpha_t'.
++ a proportional component `alpha_t`.

-+ a time-integration 'It' component.
++ a time-integration `It` component.

-+ optional lowpass filtering component 'Et' at its output.
++ optional lowpass filtering component `Et `at its output.

 This framework attempts to provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.

 ### Basic signal-processing and control knowledge:

-+ the time-derivative component is most always sensitive to input noise, so should usually be turned off.
++ the time-derivative `Dt` component at the input is most always sensitive to input noise, so should usually be turned off.

-+ the lowpass filtering 'Et' component at the output often adds unnecessary delay to the output estimates, so should usually be turned off.
++ the lowpass filtering `Et` component at the output often adds unnecessary delay to the output estimates, so should usually be turned off.

 ## Dependencies
 PyTorch.
 Numpy.
 Peek in the [requirements.txt](requirements.txt) file.